tmontaigu/pylas/README.rst

 Python 3 Only.

-lazperf_ is an optionnal, but recommended dependency that allows pylas to read and write compressed LAZ files.
+lazperf_ is an optional, but recommended dependency that allows pylas to read and write compressed LAZ files.

 .. _lazperf: https://github.com/hobu/laz-perf